Rated Excellent 4.8 out of 5

 Paraguay

-For Paraguay, applicants should maintain a monthly passive income of around USD 1,300.
+For Paraguay, applicants should maintain a monthly passive income of around USD 1,400.
 The income should be passive, and there are no specific restrictions on the source.

 Colombia

-The Colombian Rentista Visa is granted to foreign retirees who receive a pension no less than COP 3,901,818 (approx. USD 995) or to foreigners who receive a periodic income of COP 13,006,060 (approx. USD 3,300).
+The Colombian Rentista Visa is granted to foreign retirees who receive a pension no less than USD 1,100) or to foreigners who receive a periodic income of at least USD 3,300 per month.

-With an in-depth understanding of the intricate immigration laws, regulations, and procedural requirements, the Golden Harbors team can guide applicants through the entire application process, ensuring that all necessary documents are correctly prepared and submitted.
-Our immigration experts can provide valuable insights into the specific financial criteria, helping applicants organize and present their source of income in a manner that aligns with the visa requirements.
+With an in-depth understanding of the intricate immigration laws, regulations, and procedural requirements, Golden Harbors team can guide applicants through the entire application process, ensuring that all necessary documents are correctly prepared and submitted.
+Our immigration experts can provide valuable insights into the specific financial criteria, helping applicants to organize and present their source of income in a manner that aligns with the visa requirements.
 Our expertise can alleviate the complexities associated with navigating the immigration system, enhancing the chances of a successful and smooth application process for individuals aspiring to secure the Argentina Rentista Visa.

 There are Always Options to EXPAND YOUR BOUNDARIES!
 Let's Discuss Yours